The other day, a member of our sales team shared this Twitter thread comparing the usability of baby clothes to enterprise software.

 We’re extremely proud of being a different kind of enterprise software company.
 We truly put our users and community members at the center of everything we do.
 We’re so dedicated to it we’re willing to align our pay incentives around it to make sure every single employee works toward platform adoption goals.
-We fundamentally believe that our product has to offer a great experience to get the kind of widespread adoption that can actually make organizations data-driven.
+We fundamentally believe that our data catalog software has to offer a great experience to get the kind of widespread adoption that can actually make organizations data-driven.
 That’s pretty radical (pun intended).

 Want to learn more about the metadata management space?
 Download a complimentary copy of Gartner’s Magic Quadrant for Metadata Management here.